Staff music video/dance

 Using an app like iMovie import the videos and make a compilation.
-If you also host a virtual assembly, you can play it during the event.
+If you host a leavers' assembly, you can play it during the event.

 Open: Play Today my life begins by Bruno Mars or Proud by M People over a montage of leavers’ photos that show how much they’ve grown and changed over the years.
 You could slip a few funny teacher snaps in too!
 This helps show the passage of time.
-The photo montage can be shared on the video call and can also be emailed to pupils as a keepsake.
+The photo montage can also be emailed to pupils as a keepsake.

-Share: Ask a selection of children (in school and at home) to share their memories of school life, funny stories from the classroom or a message/poem of thanks to a friend or teacher.
+Share: Ask a selection of children to share their memories of school life, funny stories from the classroom or a message/poem of thanks to a friend or teacher.
 See pupil activities above.

-Sing: Maintaining social distancing, you could sing one of the leaver’s songs, the school anthem or favourite song of that particular year group, with those at home joining in too (muted).
+Sing: Sing one of the leaver’s songs, the school anthem or favourite song of that particular year group.

 Listen: Ask the Headteacher to share some words of wisdom or advice for the future, along with their best memories of that year group.
 They could read out the school motto, a poem, such as Let No One Steal Your Dreams by Paul Cookson or a Gaelic/Irish blessing like May the road rise to meet you.